nysenate/NYSenate.gov-Website-D9/tests/dtt/README.md

 4. **`$flagService->flag()` and `$flagService->unflag()` in `NoCachePoisoningTest`** — These Drupal service calls in the test process write flag state to the database and trigger cache tag invalidations in Redis.
 The web server uses those same tag states when rendering the flag UI.
 The flag state the assertions check is read from the database (reachable via tunnel), but the cache invalidations that make the rendered page reflect fresh flag state are written to Redis from the test process.

+Two alternatives exist, each with significant trade-offs:

+- **Run DTT on a CI VM with a DB snapshot** — this would solve the Redis co-location constraint (test process and web server share the same VM's Redis), but would eliminate Cloudflare from the test path entirely.
+The cache invalidation tests would degrade to exercising only the Drupal/Redis layer: `saveViaWebRequest()` would still trigger `kernel.terminate`, but `pantheon_advanced_page_cache` would have no Cloudflare to BAN.
+For a Cloudflare-fronted production site, losing that layer is the more serious regression risk.
+DB restore time (~2 hours) is a secondary concern.

-The alternative — rewriting as pure black-box HTTP tests with no DTT bootstrap — would sidestep the Redis constraint entirely, but would lose entity creation, controlled test users, database queries for test specimen discovery, service calls for flag operations, and DTT's automatic teardown.
-The tests would become brittle against whatever live content and session state happen to exist in the environment.
+- **Rewrite as pure black-box HTTP tests with no DTT bootstrap** — this sidesteps the Redis constraint by eliminating all operations that touch Redis from the test process (no `deleteAll()`, no `createUser()`, no service calls).
+But it loses entity creation, controlled test users, database queries for test specimen discovery, flag operations, and DTT's automatic teardown.
+Tests become brittle against whatever live content and session state exist in the environment.

-Running on the container is the minimal viable approach. `vendor/bin/phpunit` is available there because `vendor/` is included in the deployed artifact, and `terminus remote:drush -- ev` is the mechanism Pantheon exposes for executing arbitrary code on the container.
+Running on the Pantheon container is the only approach that exercises the full production stack — Drupal, Redis, and Cloudflare — without those trade-offs. `vendor/bin/phpunit` is available there because `vendor/` is included in the deployed artifact, and `terminus remote:drush -- ev` is the mechanism Pantheon exposes for executing arbitrary code on the container.

 ## Running locally